AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-3/recognizing-fake-websites-and-phishing-scams/README.md

 #### Require email be signed with PGP keys or S/MIME certificates

 > :construction: TK-TODO
+>
+> For example, use the [WP PGP Encrypted Emails plugin](https://wordpress.org/plugins/wp-pgp-encrypted-emails/) for your WordPress site to ensure that automated email sent by your Web site can be provably authenticated as the source of the email you receive claiming to be from your Web site.
+This makes it possible to authenticate "password reset" emails and other critical communications.

 ## Leveraging current events in phishing bait